flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ### The ramifications

 Conversely, other drawbacks of RISC designs are still present in the SuperH, such as [control hazards](playstation#delay-galore).
 Consequently, programs are required to include **branch delay slots** to avoid calculation errors.
-To remediate things, the SuperH features **delayed branch instructions** which are branch instructions pre-fitted with a delay slot [@cpu-prog_manual].
+To remedy things, the SuperH features **delayed branch instructions** which are branch instructions pre-fitted with a delay slot [@cpu-prog_manual].

-**Data hazards** are also present but not tackled by the programmer or compiler, the CPU will automatically stall the pipeline whenever necessary.
+**Data hazards** are also present but not tackled by the programmer or compiler; the CPU will automatically stall the pipeline whenever necessary.

 ### Sega is not satisfied